petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-sales-presentations.md

 ### Qualify Prospect Priorities

-Some prospects’ priority is on reducing costs, for others it might be about taking technical complexity or growing their market share.
+Some prospects’ priority is on reducing costs.
+For others it might be about taking technical complexity or growing their market share.

 It is important therefore to qualify and quantify these priorities, whether they are reducing operational costs, increasing revenue or margins, or improving the overall customer experience.

 ### Aligning capabilities with business value

 Liferay has so many capabilities that can be used to help solve so many different problems that talking about those capabilities without context doesn’t work.
 It is only possible to align Liferay’s capabilities with business values when those priorities and business outcomes are cataloged and prioritized.

 For example, prospects are not evaluating Liferay because they need a message board, but some customers are suffering from problems related to effectively training and growing their workforce, or from an uneven distribution of knowledge, and Liferay’s message boards just might be part of the solution to those problems.